 If needed, you can adjust this setting using Selective Sync from the desktop app.

-- From the desktop app, click the three lines (hamburger) menu in the top left corner of the app.
+- Click the three lines (hamburger) menu in the top left corner of the desktop app.

 - Hover over File and select Preferences.

 - Click the Sync tab and under Selective sync, click Selective Sync….

 - Check the boxes beside the Team Folders you would like synced to your desktop app and click Update.